Food Compliance

 Definition

-1. does not consist or contain any part or matter of an animal prohibited by Hukum Syarak* and Fatwa*
+1. neither is nor consist of or contains any part or matter of an animal that is prohibited by Hukum Syarak and fatwa* for a Muslim to consume or that has not been slaughtered in accordance with Hukum Syarak and fatwa;

-2. does not contain anything that is impure or intoxicating according to Hukum Syarak and Fatwa
+2. does not contain anything which is impure according to Hukum Syarak and fatwa;

-3. is not prepared, processed or manufactured using any instrument that is contaminated with impure substance according to Hukum Syarak and Fatwa
+6. has not been prepared, processed or manufactured using any instrument that is contaminated with impure according to Hukum Syarak and fatwa; and

-4. in the course of preparing, processing or storing, has not been in contact with food that fails to satisfy a and b.
+7. has not in the course of preparing, processing or storing been in contact with, mixed, or in close proximity to any food that fails to satisfy paragraphs (a) and (b).

 *Note: Hukum Syarak means Islamic Law.
 Fatwa generally refers to the legal opinion issued by any Musilim jurist in Malaysia on any controversial questions relating Hukum Syarak.